-A time of change is bound to bring us unwanted emotions, such as anger, frustration, fear, and sadness.
+A time of change is bound to bring us unwanted emotions such as anger, frustration, sadness, and fear.

-Our first response can then often be to want these emotions to go away.
+Our first response to these can often be to want these emotions to go away.
 But if we pause for a moment, and remember that every problem is an opportunity, we can learn to transform these unwanted emotions into something more useful.

 .